 Plan.
 Hey, if you haven’t even begun to plan, you better hurry.
 Find out what’s on sale and grab your coupons and head to the store.
 Having a plan in place saves you tons of money,

 Ok, these are my tips, Happy Easter yall, April Fool lol.
 Just kidding, I really want yall to have a Happy Easter!

 Ahhhh love is in the air, Valentines Day is right around the corner.
 Now love doesn’t have to break the bank.
 I mean it is not about how much the gift costs, but the thought behind it right?
 I don’t know about you, but I don’t want to go broke trying to show my husband how much I love him and how much he means to me.
-Here are five clever inexpensive gifts you can give your honey for Valentines Day.
+You could have a look at chanel gift ideas for Valentine’s Day to get some inspiration, however, here are five clever inexpensive gifts you can give your honey for Valentines Day.
 I know the picture below says Christmas, but I love this pic of me and my funny valentine.

 The What I Love About You Journal- This is a cute little journal.
 Although I purchased it, I will not be giving it to my husband just yet.
 I was looking for something sweet and intimate to present to him on our 25th wedding anniversary in October of this year.
 This gift is economical and is perfect for a sweet token for Valentines Day.
 You can find it at KnockKnockstuff.com for $10.00.
 It even includes simple prompts to make it easy for you.